TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/T-Display/Programming/Using ESPHome/Adding Deep Sleep/README.md

 ## Overview

 This article focuses on how to add *deep sleep* support to the *T-Display* board, and how to **do it right**.
 If you do it carelessly, *deep sleep* may consume a lot more power than anticipated, and drain your batteries much sooner than you expected.
 The configuration presented here is based on the [*sample configuration* created earlier](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/t-display/programming/usingesphome/#sample-configuration).

+> [!IMPORTANT]
+> ESPHome frequently introduces **breaking changes** in the form of new mandatory parameters and/or removed default objects and variables.
+The configurations in this article were carefully designed in 2024.
+In a recent version of ESPHome, **they no longer compile**.
+Eventually I will try and update them but currently I don't have the time.
+That said, they do contain a lot of ground work that should be fairly easy to update.

 <img src="images/lilygo_tdisplay_deepsleep_overview_ui.png" width="70%" height="70%" />